solcker/Solcker/README.md

 ### Hi, my name is Diego
+##I'm Computer Science and I love the tecnology
+- 🔭 I'm currently looking for a job
+- 🌱 I'm currently learning Web development and electronic stuff
+- ⚡ Fun fact: I like custom keyboards, videogames, food and music

+###Connect with me:

 <!--
 **solcker/Solcker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.